 Centered on each semantic basis, there forms a ``semantic field''.
-The concept of semantic field is similar to the \textit{field} term in physics (such as electric field, then the semantic basis analogies to the electric pole).
-The semantics of an arbitrary latent representation can be quantified as the overlapping impact of numerous semantic fields, and be further computed as probabilities~\citep{gu2024vds}.
-The process is ``composition of semantics'', where multiple \emph{semantic components} become a \emph{resultant vectors} via vector addition.
-Therefore, we propose a hypothesis that the overlapping effects of semantic fields support a corresponding reversed operation ``resolution of semantics''.
-That is, a single \emph{resultant vector} may be resolved into multiple \emph{component vectors} along the directions of semantic bases.
+The concept of semantic field is analogous to the \textit{field} term in physics (such as electric field), with the semantic basis acting as the pole of the field.
+The semantics of an arbitrary latent representation can be quantified as the overlapping impact of multiple semantic fields, and further computed as probabilities~\citep{gu2024vocabulary}.
+The process is ``composition of semantics'', where multiple \emph{semantic components} become a \emph{resultant vector} via vector addition.
+We propose a hypothesis that the overlapping effects of semantic fields support a corresponding reversed operation, namely ``resolution of semantics''.
+That is, a single \emph{resultant vector} in latent space may be resolved into multiple \emph{component vectors} along the directions of semantic bases.